opf/openproject/docs/installation-and-operations/configuration/ssl/README.md

 On your outer proxying server, set these commands:

-- In Apache2, set the `ProxyPreserveHost On`directive
+- In Apache2, set the `ProxyPreserveHost On` directive

 - In NginX, use the following value: `proxy_set_header X-Forwarded-Host $host:$server_port;`

-If you're terminating SSL on the outer server, you need to set the `X-Forwarded-Proto https`header to let OpenProject know that the request is HTTPS, even though its been terminated earlier in the request on the outer server.
+If you're terminating SSL on the outer server, you need to set the `X-Forwarded-Proto https` header to let OpenProject know that the request is HTTPS, even though it has been terminated earlier in the request on the outer server.

 - In Apache2, use `RequestHeader set "X-Forwarded-Proto" https`
 - In Nginx, use `proxy_set_header X-Forwarded-Proto https;`

 Finally, to let OpenProject know that it should create links with 'https' when no request is available (for example, when sending emails), you need to set the Protocol setting of OpenProject to `https`.
-You will find this setting on your system settings or via the rails console with `Setting.protocol = 'https'`
+You can set this configuration by setting the ENV `OPENPROJECT_HTTPS=true`.

 _<sup>1</sup> In the packaged installation this means you selected "no" when asked for SSL in the configuration wizard but at the same time take care of SSL termination elsewhere.
 This can be a manual Apache setup on the same server (not recommended) or an external server, for instance._